-When Is the Next Mississippi Tax Free Weekend?
+When Is the Next Mississippi Tax Free Weekend in 2020?

 What Items Qualify for Tax Free Shopping?

-Each individual item must cost less than $100, and there is no limit to the number of items you can purchase.
+Each item has to cost less than $100, but there's no limit to how many items you can purchase.

 What WON'T Qualify for Tax Free Shopping?